Back to top

 Monitoring & Thresholds:

 For current information on production methods (including varieties, spacing, seeding, and fertility), weed, disease, and insect management, please visit the New England Vegetable Management Guide website.
-More specific reccomendations for this invasive pest can be found at the UMass Extension Fruit Advisor's website.
+More specific recommendations for this invasive pest can be found at the UMass Extension Fruit Advisor's website.
+For general information on BMSB, visit StopBMSB.org

 Last Updated: